ubasellini/OffspringLossInequality/README.md

 # Inequality in Offspring Loss

-This repository containts the routines to replicate the analysis of the manuscript: "When do parents bury a child?
-Quantifying uncertainty in the parental age at offspring loss"
+This repository containts the routines to replicate the analysis of the manuscript: "When do mothers bury a child?
+Quantifying uncertainty in the maternal age at offspring loss"